 Randall is the President and Principal Consultant for HealthSafe New England, an independently owned Healthcare Safety and Risk Management Consulting firm located in the Northeastern U.S. Project experience ranges from leading teams on the construction of the west coast space shuttle project, managing complex healthcare maintenance, construction, renovation projects, and working internationally & domestically for leading environmental engineering firms conducting real estate assessments involving occupational and environmental risks, assessing business operational risks concerning commercial insurance policies, and reducing/eliminating exposures/hazards, to leading world renowned, top ten/one hundred community based & BioMedical Research/Teaching hospitals with securing numerous exceptional Joint Commission Accreditation Surveys, developing and managing environmental health and safety management programs.
 HSNE’s/Randall’s passion is keeping patients, staff and visitors safe in a healthcare setting.

 Ready to find out more?

-We would love the opportunity to see if the STARC System might be right for your next project.
+If you can see why the STARC Sytems provides increased infection prevention in hospitals, we would love the opportunity to see our wall barriers might be right for your next project.